Bethel Office of Financial Aid

 Refunds

 What happens to my financial aid if I decide to leave or withdraw from all my courses?
 Please contact the Office of Financial Aid to understand the impact of withdrawing from all your courses.
-There are many factors that may influence how this decision will impact your financial aid.
+Many factors may influence how this decision will impact your financial aid.

 My private loan is more than my student account bill.
 Can I get a refund to help cover my living expenses?
-If your PLUS or private loan disbursement amount for the term exceeds the amount of your current term balance, you may request for the overage of funds to be mailed to you by the Business Office.
-Please contact the business office with all refund check requests.
+If your private loan disbursement amount for the term exceeds the amount of your current term balance, you may request the overage of funds to be mailed to you by the Business Office.
+Please contact the Business Office with all refund check requests.

 Billing/payment